 The sooner you get in touch with our law firm, the better your chances are of pursuing a successful workers’ compensation claim.
 We understand the challenges injured employees face after an accident, and we are here to help you recover as fully as possible.

 Depending on your accident and the type of injuries you have sustained, you could be looking at significant life changes.
-It can be challenging to fully understand Georgia’s laws for injured employees, so to ensure you have the chance to make the best decision for your future and your family, it’s recommended that you seek guidance from an injury attorney.
+It can be challenging to fully understand Georgia’s laws for injured employees, so to ensure you have the chance to make an informed decision for your future and your family, it’s recommended that you seek guidance from an injury attorney.

 If you’re ready to get started on your workers’ compensation claim, reach out to our experienced attorneys today.
 Complete our contact form or call (470) 323-8779 to schedule a free, no-obligation case evaluation today.